Tallinn

 The viewing platform on the north side of Toompea hill sits visibly on the limestone cliff.
 On the right you'll see the Town Wall with its defensive towers.
 On the left lies Kalamaja and Pelgulinn areas with Railway Station as landmark.
 Winding series of steps, built in 1903, lead down the cliff face to Nunne Street and Shnelli park below.

 Once upon a time, from 1549 to 1625 to be precise, this 14th century Gothic church was considered to be the tallest building in the World.
-But it’s gigantic, 159-meter spire, meant as a signpost for approaching ships, also turned out to be a very effective lightning rod.
+But it’s gigantic, 159-metre spire, meant as a signpost for approaching ships, also turned out to be a very effective lightning rod.
 Throughout the church's history lightning hit the spire repeatedly, completely burning down the structure three times.

 With 1.9km of its original city wall still standing, Tallinn boasts one of Europe’s best preserved medieval fortifications together with 20 defensive towers.
 In fact, a large part of what gives Old Town its fairy tale charm is the system of walls and towers that surrounds it.